rvicedomini/muset/README.md

 MUSET includes also `muset_pa`, an auxiliary executable that generates a presence-absence unitig matrix in text format from a list of input samples using ggcat and kmat_tools.

 ```
+muset_pa v0.2

 DESCRIPTION:
    muset_pa - a pipeline for building a presence-absence unitig matrix from a list of FASTA/FASTQ files.
               this pipeline has fewer parameters than muset and less filtering options as it does not build
               nor use an intermediate k-mer abundance matrix.
               If you wish a 0/1 binary matrix instead of the fraction of kmers from the sample present in the
-              unitig, please use the option -r followed by the value x, with 0 < x <=1, as minimum treshold to count a sample
+              unitig, please use the option -r and a value x, 0 < x <=1 as minimum treshold to count a sample
               as present (1).

 USAGE: